michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 47

-1. To the chief Musician, A Psalm for the sons of Korah.O clap your hands, all ye people; shout unto God with the voice of triumph.for: or, of
+1. To the chief Musician, A Psalm for the sons of Korah.O clap your hands, all ye people; shout unto God with the voice of triumph.

 2. For the Lord most high is terrible; he is a great King over all the earth.